mrseanryan/jira-cli-via-go-jira/README.md

 1. create API token via the Jira website

-2. configure Go-Jira (see ref) for endpoint, user, project
+2. configure Go-Jira (see ref) for endpoint, user, project - this is the .jira-d/config.yml file

 3. create a script to set JIRA_API_TOKEN